Simple random sample: Algorithms

 Several efficient algorithms for simple random sampling have been developed.
 A naive algorithm is the draw-by-draw algorithm where at each step we remove the item at that step from the set with equal probability and put the item in the sample.
-We continue until we have sample of desired size $k$.
+We continue until we have a sample of desired size $k$.
 The drawback of this method is that it requires random access in the set.

 The selection-rejection algorithm developed by Fan et al. in 1962 requires a single pass over data; however, it is a sequential algorithm and requires knowledge of total count of items $n$, which is not available in streaming scenarios.

 A very simple random sort algorithm was proved by Sunter in 1977.
 The algorithm simply assigns a random number drawn from uniform distribution $(0,1)$ as a key to each item, then sorts all items using the key and selects the smallest $k$ items.

 J. Vitter in 1985 proposed reservoir sampling algorithms, which are widely used.
 This algorithm does not require knowledge of the size of the population $n$ in advance, and uses constant space.

 Random sampling can also be accelerated by sampling from the distribution of gaps between samples and skipping over the gaps.